boltops-tools/terraspace-docs/_docs/cloud/permissions/quota-limits.md

 Name | Description | Quota
 ---|---|---
-Permissions | Number of permissions for each team | 5 Team | Number of total teams in an org | 20
+Orgs | Number of total orgs a user can create | 5 Permissions | Number of permissions for each team | 5 Teams | Number of total teams in an org | 20